KKallidromitis/detcon-pytorch/README.md

 ## Acknowledgement

-This repo is based on the BYOL implementation from Yao: https://github.com/yaox12/BYOL-PyTorch and K-Means implementation from Ali Hassani https://github.com/alihassanijr/TorchKMeans
+This repo is based on the BYOL implementation from Yao: https://github.com/yaox12/BYOL-PyTorch.